inc2734/wp-view-controller/README.md

 ### Static view templates

 Tries to load the view template according to the URL.
-For example when URL is http://example.com/foo/bar, tries to laod from `/templates/view/static/foo/bar.php`.
+For example when URL is http://example.com/foo/bar, tries to laod from `/templates/view/static/foo/bar.php` or `/templates/view/static/foo/bar/index.php`.

 ## Using view controller
 ```